axodotdev/cargo-dist/book/src/reference/config.md

 ```

 Allows specifying which runner to use for a target.
 The keys within this table are target triples in the same format as the ["targets"](#targets) setting.
 Any targets not specified in this table will use the defaults.

+In addition to defining runners for a target, it's also possible to specify a runner for the global, non-target-specific tasks using the `global` key.
+This runner will be used for tasks like `plan`, `host`, generating installers, and so on.

 ### github-releases-repo